Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

 It is entirely possible to train a dog yourself without ever visiting a professional dog trainer or attending a puppy class.

 In fact, if you can’t find the right class or the right trainer you are probably better off figuring things out for yourself.
 Or taking one of our online training courses.

-An old fashioned, punitive trainer can do untold harm to a puppy
+An old fashioned, punitive trainer can do untold harm to a puppy.

 #19 Find the right information

 Of course, we are not the only source of great dog training tips and information around.
-But it can be useful to know when the information you have found is going to help you and your dog.
+So it can be useful to know when the information you have found is going to help you and your dog.